gabridinosauro/Dust_project/README.md

       d)Dust dataset for Fungi,  this includes soil samples and dust samples from the locations PP, SCR, DS1 and DS2.<br />

-3. The third step includes the statistical analyses done, consisting in various scripts:
+3. The third step includes the statistical analyses done, consisting in various scripts from 1 to 15, in the stats folder.